DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 1.2.7.
 S3 Cross Region Replication:
 - Cross region replication only work if versioning is enabled.
-- When cross region replication is enabled, no pre-existing data is transferred.
+- When cross region replication is enabled, *no pre-existing data is transferred*.
 Only new uploads into the original bucket are replicated.
 All subsequent updates are replicated.
+To replicate, existing data must be manually copied (PPT).
 - When you replicate the contents of one bucket to another, you can actually change the ownership of the content if you want.
 You can also change the storage tier of the new bucket with the replicated content.
 - When files are deleted in the original bucket (via a delete marker as versioning prevents true deletions), those deletes are not replicated.
 - <a href="https://aws.amazon.com/solutions/cross-region-replication-monitor/">Cross Region Replication Overview</a>